Abd-ru-shin: Life, publishing, legacy

 Bernhardt was born in Bischofswerda, in the Kingdom of Saxony, part of the German Empire, in 1875, to a innkeeping family.
 He trained in business, graduating from a business school.
 Bernhardt established his own business in 1897 and got married, but was accused of fraud on separate occasions by his mother in law and former business partners, and spent 13 months in prison.
 From around 1900, he traveled and wrote travel books, stories, and plays, with his plays becoming somewhat popular.
 He was separated from his wife and children and living London when World War I broke out (having recently returned from a business trip to New York) and in 1915 he was interned by the British Government on the Isle of Man due to his German nationality.
 He was released in the spring of 1919 and returned to Germany.
-He likely first began to forumulate his religious ideas during his internment.
+He likely first began to formulate his religious ideas during his internment.
 On Good Friday 1923, Bernhardt proclaimed that Jesus "came down to the Earth in order to transfer his task of the Mediator between God and mankind to the Son of Man."
 He began to write the religious writings of what ultimately become In the Light of Truth: The Grail Message beginning in 1923 and completed it in 1931.
 From 1924 he used the pen name "Abd-ru-shin" (originally "Abdruschin") of allegedly Persian-Arabic origin, which Bernhardt originally interpreted as meaning "The Son of the Holy Spirit", but which many later authors have translated as "Son of Light".
 Bernhardt claimed to be the Messiah or Son of Man, and fortold an imminent coming of God's Kingdom on Earth in the mid 1930s.

 In his own book he presented himself (his own message) as "the last helping hand extended to humanity right before the world's end", i.e. after Jesus Christ failed in his salvific mission almost two thousands years beforehand.